chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 But *i* was assumed to be an arbitrary Character index in the set representation of *α*.
 Therefore, generalizing, none of the Characters in a Word can be empty. ∎

 Theorem 1.2.3 and 1.2.4 are the necessary logical pre-conditions for Words to arise from the domain of Strings.
 In essence, before Language can be distinguished from its uncountably infinite domain, a way of measuring String length must be introduced.
 This definition must prevent Empty Strings from entering into the Language, which would otherwise allow the annunciation of null content.
+Then it must be assumed for semantic content to be assigned to a series of concatenated Character the length of that String must be non-zero.

-Language is materially different from its un-structured domain, but this is not guaranteed by Theorem 1.2.1 - Theorem 1.2.4.
-Rather, Theorem 1.2.1 - Theorem 1.2.4 provide the foundation.
-To build on this foundation, an additional Axiom governing Word discovery is introduced in the next section.
+Language is materially different from its un-structured domain of Strings for this reason.
+Language does not possess null content.
+Language is measureable.
+Words in Language have length.
+Moreover, Words are delimited.
+In other words, Words are separable, distinct linguistic entities.
+These facts are guaranteed by the Discovery Axiom W.1 and Theorem 1.2.1 - Theorem 1.2.4.
+These results provide the canvas upon which the rest of the theory will be drawn.

 Inversion
 ^^^^^^^^^

-Before developing the palindromic structure and symmetries in Words and Language, an additional operation must be defined.
+Before developing the palindromic structure and symmetries in Words and Language, an operation capable of describing this symmetry much be introduced.
 Informally, the *Inverse* of a String is the reversed sequence of Characters in a String.
 The goal of this section is to define this notion precisely.
 In the process, the motivation for this definition as it pertains to Words will be elucidated.

 **Definition 1.2.4: String Inversion**